metamn/react/content/blog/updating-a-wordpress-theme-to-react/index.md

 It's amazing how fast WPGraphQL managed to become the _headless_ part of WordPress.

-Integrations with [Advanced Custom Fields](https://www.wpgraphql.com/acf/), [Gutenberg](https://docs.wpgraphql.com/extensions/wpgraphql-gutenberg), [WooCommerce](https://docs.wpgraphql.com/extensions/wpgraphql-woocommerce) shows the community is taking care of migrating all interesting parts of the old ecosystem to the new one.
+Integrations with [Advanced Custom Fields](https://www.wpgraphql.com/acf/), [WooCommerce](https://docs.wpgraphql.com/extensions/wpgraphql-woocommerce) and [Gutenberg](https://docs.wpgraphql.com/extensions/wpgraphql-gutenberg) shows the community is taking care of migrating all interesting parts of the old ecosystem to the new one.

 Recently the WPGraphQL creator was [backed up by Gatsby](https://wptavern.com/jason-bahl-joins-the-gatsby-team-to-work-on-wpgraphql-full-time) to support further developments.
 These are signs of a healthy direction for the project.